cloudmesh-community/book/chapters/iot/hardware.md

 ----------

 It is fun to attach sensors to your IoT board.
-There are many kits ab\]vailable and we encourage you to do comparisions.
+There are many kits abvailable and we encourage you to do comparisions.
 One such kit is

 -   \$29.99 [Elegoo 37
     Sensors](https://www.amazon.com/Elegoo-Upgraded-Modules-Tutorial-Arduino/dp/B01MG49ZQ5/ref=sr_1_7?s=electronics&ie=UTF8&qid=1499251441&sr=1-7&keywords=elegoo)